ACCLAB/DABEST-python/README.md

 ## Recent Version Update

-Dear Dabest users ✨**DABEST Bingka v2025.10.20** for Python is now released! ✨
+**✨ DABEST “Bingka” v2025.10.20 for Python is now released! ✨**

-This new version of the DABEST Python library includes new features, updated graphics, and improved calculations.
+Dear DABEST users, The latest version of the DABEST Python library brings new visualizations, refined plots, and improved accuracy.

-1.  **Whorlmap 🌀**: Introducing a new way to visualize effect sizes from multiple comparisons in a grid of whorled square cells.
-This design condenses information from full bootstrap distributions of an array of contrast objects into a compact visual representation.
-It optimizes visual real estate by presenting a clear impression of the whole dataset at a glance while retaining nuanced distributional information for further scrutiny.
-Whorlmaps are a space-efficient alternative to stacked forest plots when working with multi-dimensional DABEST objects from large scale experiments.
+1.  **Whorlmap 🌀: Compact visualization for multi-dimensional effects**

+    Introducing Whorlmap, a new way to visualize effect sizes from multiple comparisons in a compact, grid-based format.

+    Whorlmaps condense information from the full bootstrap distributions of many contrast objects into a 2D heatmap-style grid of “whorled” cells.
+This provides an overview of the entire dataset while preserving the underlying distributional detail.

+    They are especially useful for large-scale or multi-condition experiments, serving as a space-efficient alternative to stacked forest plots.

+    You can generate a Whorlmap directly from multi-dimensional DABEST objects using the `.whorlmap()` method.
+See the [Whorlmap tutorial](10-whorlmap.html) for more details.

+2.  **Slopegraphs 📈: Enhanced summaries for paired data**

-2.  **Slopegraphs have a new look 📈**: Slopegraphs for paired continuous data now show summary statistics for each group.
-By default, a thick trend line connects group means, with vertical bars indicating standard deviation.
-Users can choose the summary type via the `group_summaries` argument in .plot() — options include `'mean_sd'`, `'median_quartiles'`, or `None`.
-Appearance can be customized using `group_summaries_kwargs`.
-See the group summaries section in the Plot Aesthetics tutorial for more details.
+    Slopegraphs for paired continuous data now display group summary statistics.

+    - By default, a thick trend line connects group means, with vertical bars showing standard deviation.

+    - Choose the summary type via the group_summaries argument in `.plot()` — options include `'mean_sd'`, `'median_quartiles'`, or `None`.

+    - Customize appearance with `group_summaries_kwargs`.

+    See the Group Summaries section in the [Plot Aesthetics tutorial](08-plot_aesthetics.html) for more details.

-3.  **Fixed Mini-meta Weighted Delta Calculation 🧮**: The weighted delta in mini-meta plots has been updated to ensure accurate calculation and reporting of the weighted delta.
+3.  **Mini-meta Weighted Delta Fix 🧮**

+    The weighted delta calculation in mini-meta plots has been updated for greater accuracy and consistency.

-4.  **Expanded custom_palette functionality 🎨**:
+4.  **Expanded custom_palette functionality 🎨**

-    - **Barplots (unpaired, proportional)**: The custom_palette dict can now take 0 and 1 as keys to color the filled and unfilled portions of the plots.
-See the custom palette section in the Plot Aesthetics tutorial for more details.
+    - Barplots (unpaired, proportional): `custom_palette` can now take `0` and `1` as dictionary keys to color the filled and unfilled portions of the plot.

-    - **Slopegraphs (paired, non proportional)**: The custom_palette can now be used to color the contrast bars and effect-size curves.
-See the custom palette section in the Plot Aesthetics tutorial for more details.
+    - Slopegraphs (paired, non-proportional): `custom_palette` can now color contrast bars and effect-size curves.

+See the Custom Palette section in the [Plot Aesthetics tutorial](08-plot_aesthetics.html) for examples.

+Thank you for your continued support! *The DABEST Development Team*

 ## Contents